rl329/qr_api_fix/readme.md

-# RestAPI for Creating QR Codes
+# API for Creating QR Codes

 This assignment is to get you accustomed to running the project and following the steps that the program uses to process requests.